Department of Kinesiology

 Bachelor of Science Degree in Kinesiology

 This program provides students with the opportunity to pursue a Bachelor of Science (B.S.) degree in Kinesiology.
-Students may apply for admission into one of the concentrations within the Kinesiology major if they wish to specialize in athletic training, exercise physiology, kinesiology and health science, or physical education.
-Students may also pursue the major without a concentration.
-This also applies to students who are unable to complete one of the concentrations.
+Kinesiology degree offers concentrations in Athletic Training, Exercise Science, Rehabilitation Science, Physical Education, and Strength and Conditioning.
+Students are encouraged to pursue one of the concentrations, although they may pursue the major without a concentration.
 All required Kinesiology (KIN) courses and support work must be completed with a grade of “C-” or better.

 Academic advising for students seeking the Kinesiology degree is available in the Life and Health Sciences Advising Center.
 Students who wish to pursue teacher certification will be advised in the Interdisciplinary Education Advising Center.